 Excellent facilities and learning resources

-The degree averages around 50 public exhibitions a year compared to most degree courses that will not do more than a single degree show.
+The degree offers opportunity for students to present their work in exhibitions during the 3 years of study, compared to most degree courses that will not do more than a single degree show.

 As Liverpool has more museums and galleries than any UK city outside London, there can be few better places in which to study Fine Art.
-Against this rich cultural backdrop, the Fine Art degree at LJMU has connections with a huge range of contemporary art institutions in the city including Tate Liverpool, Liverpool Biennial and FACT through the School's unique joint academic appointments with these significant organisations.
-All of these institutions directly support our work with students.
-We also work with major organisations in the UK and abroad such as Grizedale Arts and Van Abbemuseum in the Netherlands.
+Against this rich cultural backdrop, the Fine Art degree is near a huge range of contemporary art institutions in the city including Tate Liverpool, Liverpool Biennial, Walker Art Gallery and FACT.

 Support and guidance